CFarnsy/School_District_Analysis/README.md

 Ninth grade scores removed:
 ![Spending Per Student - Updated](https://user-images.githubusercontent.com/99366022/159623684-2262dbf8-9a69-4b22-9de4-5b730b64afe3.png)

-6. The school’s performance based on the school size.
+6. The school’s performance based on the school size - in the Medium range there is a slight decrease in % Overall Passing from 90.621535 to 90.557997.

 Ninth grade scores included:
 ![Spending Per School Size - Original](https://user-images.githubusercontent.com/99366022/159623773-a5554387-44dd-474f-a2be-643f1e4397d9.png)